-If you have been injured in an accident with a drunk driver in Shreveport, you may be eligible to receive compensation for your physical injuries, financial hardships, and mental anguish.
+If you have been injured in an accident with a drunk driver in Shreveport, you may be eligible to recover compensation for your physical injuries, financial hardships, and mental anguish.

-The Morris Bart law firm represents drunk driving accident victims across the state of Louisiana and beyond.
+The Morris Bart law firm represents drunk driving accident victims across Louisiana and beyond.
 As such, we know how serious these accidents can be.
-That is why our attorneys continuously fight to hold these negligent parties responsible for their actions.
+That is why our Shreveport personal injury attorneys continuously fight to hold these negligent parties responsible for their actions.

 To learn more about our legal services, contact a member of the Morris Bart law firm team today at (318) 553-5470.
 We offer free consultations to Shreveport car accident victims.